 Assistive Technology

-Welcome to the Assistive Technology section of the Sight for Surrey website.
+Welcome to the Assistive Technology section of our website.
 Here you will find information about software and hardware which can assist you in the use of a Computer, Smart Phone, Tablet, Smart Speaker and more.

-Sight for Surrey employs an Assistive Technology Specialist, Gary Eady, who is responsible for providing guidance, information, support and training to people between the ages of 16 and 100, who have a vision impairment, in the subject of assistive technology software and hardware.
-He is also responsible for the content on the Assistive Technology section of the Sight for Surrey website, as well as coordinating a small team of ICT volunteers and being blind himself, can fully understand the frustrations of trying to use technology with reduced vision.
+We employ an Assistive Technology Specialist, Gary Eady, who is responsible for providing guidance, information, support and training to people between the ages of 16 and 100, who have a vision impairment, in the subject of assistive technology software and hardware.
+He is also responsible for the content on the Assistive Technology section of our website, as well as coordinating a small team of ICT volunteers and being blind himself, can fully understand the frustrations of trying to use technology with reduced vision.

 A little bit about Gary….

-I am now in my eighth year working for Sight for Surrey.
+I am now in my eighth year working for Sensory Services by Sight for Surrey.
 Prior to this, I worked as a freelance ICT trainer and consultant, and prior to this, for the RNIB as a Technical Communications Trainer.
-In total, I have been working with people with vision impairments, for 25 years.
+In total, I have been working with partially sighted people for 25 years.

 One of the things I enjoy the most in my role is seeing people learn to use technology to help fulfil day-to-day tasks.
 With the advent of Smartphones and Smart Speakers, this is beginning to happen more and more.
 What is even more satisfying though, is seeing people in their 80’s and 90’s use technology with a degree of confidence and success!

-During the current Coronavirus pandemic I am still able to offer support over-the-phone, through Remote Access software and via email.
-I can even carry out certain training activities remotely, such as using an iPhone or computer.
+I offer support over-the-phone, through Remote Access software and via email and can even carry out certain training activities remotely, such as using an iPhone or computer.
 A little ingenuity is required, but it is most definitely possible.

-Prior to the pandemic, people could book to see me at our offices in Fetcham for demonstrations and to try out technology for themselves.
-Additionally, I visited people at their homes if this was more appropriate.
-I am sure we will return to this way of working in the near future, but I think that online sessions via platforms such as Zoom and Microsoft Teams will become more and more popular, as they can reach a wider audience.
+People can also book to see me at our offices in Fetcham for demonstrations and to try out technology for themselves.
+Additionally, I can visit people at their homes if this is more appropriate.

 Gary is able to support you with a wide range of specialist software and hardware solutions, including: